Anonymous Fund

 Please remember that University Policy prohibits UW-Madison faculty from receiving payment as a participant for events held at UW-Madison.
 This includes funds from grants such as the Anonymous Fund.

 Monies not used by the end of the fiscal year (June 30) must be returned to the Anonymous Fund unless an extension is requested and granted.
-(Contact Mary Machaj at mary.machaj@wisc.edu.)
+(Contact Budget Office Gifts at budgetoffice-gifts@ls.wisc.edu.)
 You may wish to consult the report of the past five years of Anonymous Fund awards, which can be found on the Anonymous Fund webpage.

 Over the years, the Anonymous Fund has proudly allocated millions of dollars to support high-quality programming of benefit both to our campus and the broader community.
 Our ability to support applications at the level requested is affected by the quality of proposals, the amount of money available in the fund which fluctuates with the stock market, and the number of applications received.
-The Anonymous Fund Committee encourages all departments and programs with creative ideas in the arts, humanities, and descriptive social sciences to apply for our funding and to reach out with any questions you may have about our guidelines.
+The Anonymous Fund Committee encourages all departments and programs with creative ideas in the arts, humanities, and descriptive social sciences to apply for our funding and to reach out with any questions you may have about our guidelines, including the criteria we use in making our funding decisions.

 Submission Deadline

-The deadline for block grant and series grant applications is Monday, February 6, 2023.
+The deadline for block grant applications is Monday, February 3, 2025.

 Contact